Stored Procedure in SQL Server

 The example of using multiple parameters

-In the example, two parameters are given as creating the procedure and those are used in the SELECT statement for retrieving the employee data:
+In the example, two parameters are given to create the stored procedure and those are used in the SELECT statement for retrieving the employee data:

 CREATE PROCEDURE ex_proc_multi_param @name varchar(100), @sal numeric(8, 2)